Jay Cutler enjoying ice cream after winning 2006 Mr. Olympia / Greg Merritt © The Barbell

 Which brings us to an important concept: calorie density.
 That one donut contains the same number of calories (340) as 42.5 cups of shredded lettuce!
 Or to, put a finer point on it, 7 oz. of roasted chicken breast and a cup of lettuce equals one delicious jelly donut.
 We love donuts, but it does illustrate that if you want to lose fat but not go hungry, low-caloric-density, fibrous foods are essential.
 Conversely, to gain weight, skip pre-meal salads and eat (and drink) more high-caloric-density foods.

+Now that you have your calorie maintenance level, the big question is how additional or fewer calories do you need to gain or lose a pound.
 This depends on whether we’re talking about adding muscle or subtracting flab—and either way it’s more complicated than it’s usually stated.
 A pound of bodyfat contains roughly 3500 calories.
 So, most sources say, if you daily eat 500 fewer calories than your maintenance level, you’ll shed a pound per week (minus 3500 calories).
 But everyone’s BMR is different.

 What’s more, a pound of muscle contains only approximately 700 calories.
-So, if you lose 3500 calories from fat and, simultaneously, lost just 10% that amount (350) from muscle, you’ll shed a pound of bad flesh but also a half-pound of great flesh.
+So, if you lose 3500 calories from fat and, simultaneously, lose just 10% that amount (350) from muscle, you’ll shed a pound of bad flesh but also a half-pound of great flesh.
 (This also explains why weight and strength can vanish rapidly during serious illnesses.
 If your body uses only muscle for energy, a mere 3500 calorie deficit will vaporize a whopping five pounds of muscle!)

 Unfortunately, this doesn’t work in reverse.
 An extra 100 calories per day won’t add a pound of muscle weekly (plus 700 calories).
 Instead, it takes approximately 2500-2800 calories to construct a pound of muscle, even though muscle only keeps around a quarter of those calories.
 This is because: Your body wants to store any excess calories in a fat reserve.
 That’s why you lift weights (to stimulate muscle growth) and suffer through cardio (to burn calories headed for fat reserves or already deposited there).

 And that’s why these pound-per-week equations are ultimately much more complicated for those of us who want to add muscle and/or lose fat.
 You can’t just focus on calories, but you have to focus even more on macros: fat, carbs, and protein.
-Here’s the basics:

-☹️ dietary fat will not be converted to glucose (muscle fuel) or amino acids (muscle construction material);
+✷ dietary fat will not be converted to glucose (muscle fuel) or amino acids (muscle construction material);

-? carbohydrates will be converted to glucose but excesses will be stored as fat;
+carbohydrates will be converted to glucose but excesses will be stored as fat;

-? protein’s amino acids are muscle-makers, and, though excess amino acids can be converted to fatty acids and stored as fat, this is unlikely.
+protein’s amino acids are muscle-makers, and, though excess amino acids can be converted to fatty acids and stored as fat, this is unlikely.

 So, if you don’t care what kind of pound you lose, a deficit of 3500 on average (dependent on your BMR) will shed one pound and a surplus of 3500 will add a flabby pound.
 But if, like most of us, you care deeply what kind of pound is lost or gained, your diet’s macro nutrient balance will be more important to your success than a calorie count.